 Overall, the mountain is rarely closed to the public, and that would generally only happen temporarily if there’s some kind of unusual volcanic activity or other safety concerns.

 There are lots of good things to see near Kawah Ijen and Banyuwangi, but two of the top sights are Red Island Beach (Pulau Merah) and Djawatan Forest, an old canopy that looks like Fangorn Forest from the Lord of the Rings movies.

 The Kawah Ijen caldera (and the rest of the Banyuwangi area) is absolutely loaded with waterfalls.
 Near the park entrance, there’s even a unique acid waterfall called the Kalipait Waterfall that flows from the sulfur lake at Ijen.

-Don’t forget to check out my 1-Week Java itinerary for more ideas of what to do in East Java and Central Java.
+You can check out my 1-Week Java itinerary for more ideas of what to do in East Java and Central Java.

 - Indonesia Travel Guide – Tips, Info, & Photos